archlinux/signstar/nethsm/README.md

 ## Testing

 This library is integration tested against [Nitrokey]'s official [nethsm container].
-To run these long running tests a [podman] installation with running [systemd] user socket (`podman.socket`) is required, as the tests handle the creation and teardown of containers as needed.
+To run these long running tests a [podman] installation is required.
+The tests handle the creation and teardown of containers as needed.

 ```shell
 cargo test --all -- --ignored